mikevalenty/mikevalenty.github.io/source/_posts/2013-12-08-web-framework-scaffolding-considered-harmful.markdown

 If you're a start up and spending time building back office tools to input application data into web forms, you're doing it wrong.
 Sure, it's a pretty simple task to build a few [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) screens using the hottest new MVC framework, but you can do better.

 Integrating with Google spreadsheets to manage application data unlocks powerful possibilities and will take you further than anything you could scaffold up in a comperable amount of time.
-To be clear, I'm not suggesting you take a runtime dependency on Google docs.
+To be clear, I'm not suggesting you take a _runtime_ dependency on Google docs.
 I'm talking about using a lightweight business process that takes advantage of the rich collaborations features of Google docs and simply *import* the data into your database using the [API](https://developers.google.com/google-apps/spreadsheets/).

-{% img /images/posts/example_sp.png 600 %}
+{% img /images/posts/example_sp3.png 600 %}

 <div style="clear:both;"></div>